Net income attributable is the gain or loss in your IRA from an excess contribution. Learn how to calculate earnings on excess Roth IRA contributions.

 NIA = $8,322.25 – ($8,000) = $322.25 x ($5,000/$8,000) = $201.41

-Therefore you must remove $5,201.41 from the IRA account in which the excess occurred.
-Remember, you are taxed on the NIA ($201.41), and since you are 40 years old (for this example), the early distribution penalty of 10% applies.
+Therefore, you must remove $5,201.41 from the IRA in which the excess occurred.
+Remember, you are taxed on the NIA ($201.41), and because you’re 40 years old (for this example), the early distribution penalty of 10% applies.

 Calculating NIA may appear straightforward, but it can get confusing fast.
 Always consult your tax professional if you have any doubts.
-The underlying message is: if you’re over, don’t panic.
+The underlying message is: If you’re over, don’t panic.
 There’s a fix.
+Just remember, there’s a 6% penalty for any excess contribution and NIA not removed by your tax filing deadline (usually April 15) not including extensions.

 TD Ameritrade does not provide tax advice.
 We suggest that you seek the advice of a qualified tax-planning professional with regard to your personal circumstances.